Part 1 J.D. Program

-Unless a contrary policy is announced in a particular course, electronic recording of class discussions is not permitted without the express permission of the instructor.
+Unless a contrary policy is announced in a particular course, electronic recording of class discussions is not permitted without the express and written permission of the instructor.
 Students given permission to record a class will be required to sign an Agreement for Use of Electronic Recordings.

 Near the conclusion of each course, students have the opportunity to evaluate the course and instructor.
 Evaluations are completed anonymously.
 The primary goal of this process is improvement of instruction.
-To this end, evaluations are available to the instructor only after grades have been submitted for the class.
+Evaluations are available to the instructor only after final grades are posted.

 Exam Rescheduling and Emergencies

-Because final exam schedules are available during registration, there is a strong presumption that students will take exams as scheduled.
+Because final exam schedules are available during registration, students are expected to take their exams as scheduled.
 Compliance with exam rescheduling procedures is not required if the instructor has announced an alternative exam time available to all students regardless of their circumstances.
 Exceptional circumstances, however, are to be handled as follows:

-1. Conflicting Exam or Other Obligation Students may seek to reschedule an exam because of a conflict with another exam.
-Such a conflict exists when a student has two exams scheduled on the same calendar day (not within 24 hours of each other, but on the same calendar day).
-In such a situation, the student may seek to reschedule one to another time.
+Conflicting Exam or Other Obligation.
+Students may request to reschedule an exam because of a conflict with another exam.
+Such a conflict exists only when a student has two exams scheduled on the same calendar day (not within 24 hours of each other).
+In such a situation, the student may seek to reschedule one exam to another time.
 A student may also seek to reschedule an exam when the student has three exams scheduled on three successive calendar days.

 The following procedures shall be followed:

-b) A student may seek relief if a scheduled exam conflicts with other very important obligations (e.g., family weddings, job responsibilities, etc.).
-The procedure to be followed is the same as in 1(a) above, and should include the details of the important obligation that prompted the petition for relief.
+A student may seek relief if a scheduled exam conflicts with other very important and atypical obligations (e.g., family weddings, unique job responsibilities, etc.).
+The procedure to be followed is the same as in 1(a) above, and should include the details of the important obligation that prompted the request for relief.
 Each case will be considered on its merits, and rescheduling will be permitted only in truly exceptional situations.

-2. Rescheduling for Emergencies When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately in order to make arrangements for rescheduling, if appropriate.
-Because of the anonymous grading system, it is important for the student not to contact the instructor.
+Rescheduling for Emergencies.
+When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately in order to make arrangements for rescheduling, if appropriate.
+Because of the anonymous grading system, the student should not contact the instructor.

 Law School Grading Policy